lyonbros/composer.js/docs/controller.md

 instance, if the controller was to describe an item in a list, you might set `tag` to be "li".

+### class_name :: attribute(false)

+If present, sets `this.el.className` on initialization, providing an easy way to give a CSS classname to the controller's main element.

 ### elements :: attribute({})

 An object that provides selector -> attribute mapping.
 Note that